haridas/IP-monitoring/README.md

 Ipmonitoring
 ============

+WARNING: The internals of the code using web page crawling using python regular expression.
+Since the crawling URLs may change in future I'm not sure this code work all the time, In that scenario changes to the URL and regular expression required.

-Check the reputation of your IP before seinding mails from it.
+Check the reputation of your IP before sending mails from it.
 If it doesn't have good reputation then the chance for your mails go into users' spam folder is very high.

-If the IP hasn't have good reputation, most probabley it was due to your incorrect settings on the DNS zone file.
+If the IP hasn't have good reputation, most probably it was due to your incorrect settings on the DNS zone file.
 So you need to correctly set the following settings to claim that you are the soul owner of mails that you are being sending from this IP and domain.